What is Freshwater MicroMagic?

 Diatoms are basically important for natural ponds and pools due to the fact that they essentially ‘outcompete’ less-desirable forms of algae.
 These types of algae that we want to avoid include harmful blue-green algae and string algae, which diatoms have been proven to reduce.

 More about the diatom- in our Freshwater MicroMagic Mix, we have a planktonic diatom rather than a benthic diatom – the ones that live on the bottom.
-Benthic diatoms are considered a nuisance in freshwater as they form a slimy brown film at the bottom of the pond/pool.
+Benthic diatoms are considered a nuisance in freshwater as they form a slimy brown film at the bottom of the aquarium.
 Planktonic diatoms however stay suspended in the column and can only add a brownish tint to the water.
-So, they are much more beneficial for natural pond/pool keepers.
+So, they are much more beneficial for aquarium keepers.

-While it is important to have sufficient nutrients in the natural pool/pond, it is also important that there are not excess nutrients as this can lead to an overgrowth of unwanted algae and an overall decline in the health of the water body.
+While it is important to have sufficient nutrients in your aquarium, it is also important that there are not excess nutrients as this can lead to an overgrowth of unwanted algae and an overall decline in the health of the water body.

 The inclusion of the diatom in the phytoplankton mix means that everything living in freshwater can feed off them.
 So, when nutrients are consumed by the diatoms, they are unavailable to the unwanted algae and weeds.